 \section{Abstract}

 We study the generation of spin-squeezing in arrays of long-lived dipoles subject to collective emission, coherent drive, elastic interactions, and spontaneous emission.
-Counter-intuitively, for fixed parameters it is found that the introduction of spontaneous emission leads to an enhancement of the achievable spin-squeezing, relative to that which emerges in the steady-state of the idealized collective dynamics.
+Counter-intuitively, it is found that the introduction of spontaneous emission leads to an enhancement of the achievable spin-squeezing, relative to that which emerges in the steady-state of the purely collective dynamics for the same model parameters.
 This behavior is connected to the dynamical self-tuning of the system through a dissipative phase transition that is present in the collective system alone.
 Our findings will be applicable to next-generation quantum sensors harnessing correlated quantum matter, including cavity-QED and trapped ion systems.

 \emph{Introduction --} The preparation of entangled and non-classical quantum states is a vital task for many quantum technologies, including metrology \cite{Pezze_2018} and quantum information \cite{Zeilinger_2000,Braunstein_2012}.
 Conventional protocols generate entanglement via coherent dynamics and seek to minimize the decoherence induced by couplings to the environment \cite{TSS_2018,Hu_2017}.
 However, it has been established that dissipation can itself be a powerful resource for entanglement generation under appropriate conditions.
-In particular, quantum reservoir engineering has established the potential to generate pure entangled steady-states by carefully tailored couplings between the system and the environment \cite{Zoller_2008, Zoller_2008_2, Lukin_2013,Sorensen_2011,Polzik_2011,Wineland_2013,Zoller_1996}.
+In particular, quantum reservoir engineering has established the potential to generate pure entangled steady-states by carefully tailored couplings between the system and environment \cite{Zoller_2008, Zoller_2008_2, Lukin_2013,Sorensen_2011,Polzik_2011,Wineland_2013,Zoller_1996}.